 Treasure hunt clues are more fun if they require a bit of solving.
 Puns and rhymes add to the fun.
-I've created a dozen or so clues to get you started, all involving common outdoor objects.
+I've created 30 clues to get you started, all involving common outdoor objects.
 You can copy and paste these to save time.
 Answers are at the end.
-You can also use these as a starting point to create your own list, customized for your own outdoor environment.
+You can also use these as a starting point to create your list, customized for your outdoor environment.

 - I'm a friend to parents who like things neat.